NVIDIA/NVFlare/README.md

   The model is either initialized via model file or custom model initiation code.
 Pre-defining a model file means to pre-generate and save the model file and then send over to the server.
   Many users choose to run a custom model initialization code on server.
 But this, to some customers, could be a security risk.

-  FLARE 2.3.0, introduce another way to initialize model on the client side, the Flare server will either can select the initial model based on user-choose strategy (random one or some aggregation)
+  FLARE 2.3.0, introduce another way to initialize model on the client side, the Flare server will either can select the initial model based on user-choose strategy.
+Here is the [example](https://github.com/NVIDIA/NVFlare/tree/dev/examples/hello-world/hello-pt) using client-side model.
+  You can read more about this feature in [FLARE documentation](TODO)

 * **Tradition Machine Learning Examples**
   We add several examples to support federated learning using traditional machine learning algorithms.